ashwinbhola/ashwinbhola.github.io/_posts/2025-06-27-comm-protocols.md

 ---
 layout: post
-title: ""
+title: "💬 From Polling to WebSockets: How the Web Learned to Talk in Real Time"
-subtitle: "Real-Time Communication on the Web: WebSockets, SSE, and Polling Explained"
+subtitle: "Explore short polling, long polling, SSE, and WebSockets, and how they power real-time communication on the web"
 tags: ["system-design"]
 readtime: true
 ---